 As the 7th largest engineering, architectural, and construction management firm and one of the "Best AEC Firms to Work For" (Building Design + Construction), SSOE Group focuses on delivering Great Client Service to clients through a full range of EPCM services.

 With more than 20 offices around the world, SSOE is known for making its clients successful by saving them time, trouble, and money.
-Over the company's 65-plus year history, it has earned a reputation for providing quality project solutions to chemical, semiconductor, solar / photovoltaic, power, automotive, glass, healthcare, food and consumer products, and science and technology industries.
+Over the company's 65-plus year history, it has earned a reputation for providing quality project solutions to chemical, semiconductor, aerospace and defense, solar / photovoltaic, power, automotive, glass, healthcare, food and consumer products, and science and technology industries.
 SSOE has completed projects in more than 30 countries.
 Visit www.ssoe.com for additional information and career opportunities.

 You can follow any responses to this entry through the RSS feed.
 Both comments and pings are currently closed.